-- 15. Where a staff member suspects an instance of academic misconduct, they must immediately report the allegation, together with accompanying evidence, to the Academic Dean or to the Chief Executive Officer (CEO). - 16.
-The Academic Dean will make a preliminary assessment of the allegation within 10 working days. - 17.
-Based on the information and evidence the Academic Director will determine: - a) there is no case to answer; - b) there is sufficient evidence to warrant further investigation. - 18.
+- 15. Where a staff member suspects an instance of academic misconduct, they must immediately report the allegation, together with accompanying evidence, to the Academic Integrity Officer, Academic Dean or to the Chief Executive Officer (CEO). - 16.
+The Academic Integrity Officer will make a preliminary assessment of the allegation within 10 working days. - 17.
+Based on the information and evidence the Academic Integrity Officer will determine: - a) there is no case to answer - b) there is sufficient evidence to warrant further investigation. - 18.
 Where it is determined there is no case to answer, the report and the reasons for not proceeding will be placed on the staff member's file. - 19.
-Where further inquiry is warranted the Academic Dean will: - a) notify the staff member against whom the allegation has been made (the Respondent), the Chair of Academic Board and the CEO; - b) appoint an external investigator who is of sufficient academic seniority and expertise and is without conflict of interest and provide them with copies of all relevant documentation. - 20.
-Within 20 working days of being appointed the investigator will: - a) review all relevant documentation; - b) gather any additional evidence and conduct interviews as required; - c) provide a report on the findings to the Academic Director. - 21.
-Within five working days of receipt of the investigator's findings, the Academic Director will advise the Respondent of the outcome. - 22.
-Where the finding is: - a) in favour of the Respondent the matter will be deemed closed, the Chair of Academic Board and the CEO will be advised, and all records will be filed; - b) of a possible minor or major offence, the Respondent has the right of reply in writing to the Academic Director within 10 working days of receipt of the findings. - 23.
-Where the Respondent: - a) does not invoke the right of reply, the Academic Director will advise the Chair of Academic Board and the CEO to initiate action in the form of an appropriate penalty;
+Where further inquiry is warranted, the Academic Integrity Officer will consult the Academic Dean and conduct the following: - a) notify the staff member against whom the allegation has been made (the Respondent), the Chair of the Academic Board and the CEO - b) appoint an external investigator who is of sufficient academic seniority and expertise and is without conflict of interest and provide them with copies of all relevant documentation. - 20.
+Within 20 working days of being appointed the investigator will: - a) review all relevant documentation - b) gather any additional evidence and conduct interviews as required - c) provide a report on the findings to the Academic Integrity Officer and the Academic Dean. - 21.
+Within five working days of receipt of the investigator's findings, the Academic Dean will advise the Respondent of the outcome.
+The Academic Dean will take the actions from this step forward and the Academic Integrity Officer will support them. - 22.
+Where the finding is: - a) in favour of the Respondent the matter will be deemed closed, the Chair of the Academic Board and the CEO will be advised, and all records will be filed - b) of a possible minor or major offence, the Respondent has the right to reply in writing to the Academic Dean within 10 working days of receipt of the findings.

-- b) pursues the right or reply, the Chair of Academic Board will review all records pertaining to the allegation and provide a review report within 20 working days of receipt of the reply from the Respondent. - 24.
-Within five working days of receipt of the review report the Academic Director will advise the Respondent of the outcome. - 25.
-Where the outcome of the review report is: - a) in favour of the Respondent the matter will be deemed closed, the CEO will be advised, and all records filed; - b) to uphold the original decision in relation to a minor or major offence the Respondent is advised of the outcome and their right of appeal under the appeal provisions of the relevant industrial award. - 26.
+- 23. Where the Respondent: - a) does not invoke the right of reply, the Academic Dean will advise the Chair of the Academic Board and the CEO to initiate action in the form of an appropriate penalty - b) pursues the right or reply, the Chair of the Academic Board will review all records pertaining to the allegation and provide a review report within 20 working days of receipt of the reply from the Respondent. - 24.
+Within five working days of receipt of the review report the Academic Dean will advise the Respondent of the outcome. - 25.
+Where the outcome of the review report is: - a) in favour of the Respondent the matter will be deemed closed, the CEO will be advised, and all records filed - to uphold the original decision in relation to a minor or major offence the Respondent is advised of the outcome and their right of appeal under the appeal provisions of the relevant industrial award. - 26.
 Where the Respondent does not exercise their right of appeal the CEO is advised of the final outcome and authorises the initiation of all required action in the form of an appropriate penalty.